ad-freiburg/sparql-conformance-uploader/README.md

 12. Create a new Action Secret for the server key you created, called SERVER_KEY.

 13. Create a new Action Secret for the server url you will use, called SERVER_URL.

+14. Either you setup the first result file yourself or you do a commit to the master/main branch, after that everything should work.

 ## Starting the server